6 Trials of the Weavers: Part 1

 In a panic, Holly clawed at the air, struggling upright out of the mess of cobwebs that covered her.
 Panting heavily, she shook herself free and pawed at the imaginary spiders that she could feel crawling all over her.

 Around her, nothing moved.
 The trees stretched high overhead into a dark and cloudy sky, while mists clung tightly to their rough bark and gnarled roots.
-It was bitterly cold, though there was not a whisper of a breeze.
+It was bitterly cold, yet there was not even a whisper of a breeze.

 Holly looked around.
 This wasn’t the forest she knew.
 The trees were a strange and twisted breed, and there was no underbrush save the dry and crispy grass.
 The smell of dust and old smoke lingered in the air, sour and foreboding.